AlmazHecker/notes-app/README.md

    - Click the "+" button to create a new note
    - Give your note a title and start writing
-   - Click on save icon on the top-right corner
+   - Click the save icon in the top-right corner

 3. **Managing Encrypted Notes**:
    - Encrypted notes show a lock icon